Keyboard shortcuts

 Changes :

-• Apache Arrow dependency updated from previous version to 57.0.0
+• Apache Arrow dependency updated to version 57.0.0

 • No migration required